 The ancient mountains of the Himalayas are believed to be millions of years old.
 If any cave would have been made in them, then it must have been made during the ice age itself, that is, 12 to 13 thousand years ago from today.

-According to the Puranas, there is a darshan of Shri Baba Amarnath, who gives ten times the darshan in Kashi, a hundred times than Prayag and thousand times than Naimisharanya, and one who goes to Kailash gets salvation.
-When were the Puranas written?
-Some in Mahabharata period and some in Buddhist period.
+According to the Puranas, there is a darshan of Shri Baba Amarnath, who gives ten times the darshan in Kashi, a hundred times than Prayag and a thousand times than Naimisharanya, and one who goes to Kailash gets salvation.
+When was the Puranas written?
+Some in the Mahabharata period and some in the Buddhist period.
 Then there is a mention of this pilgrimage in the Puranas.

 By the way, the journey of Amarnath is being done since the time of Mahabharata.
 There is evidence of traveling on this route even in the Buddhist period.
 After this, in Kalhana’s Rajatarangini Tarang II, written in BC, it is mentioned that King Samdimat of Kashmir (34 BC-17 AD) was a devotee of Shiva and he used to worship the snow Shivalinga located in the forests of Pahalgam.
 This mention shows how old the practice of making this pilgrimage is.

-Equal mention of Amarnath shrine is found in Bringesh Samhita, Nilamat Purana, Kalhana’s Rajatarangini etc.
+Equal mention of the Amarnath shrine is found in Bringesh Samhita, Nilamat Purana, Kalhana’s Rajatarangini, etc.

-The Bringesh Samhita mentions some important places where pilgrims had to perform religious rituals on their way to the Amarnath cave.
+The Bringesh Samhita mentions some essential places where pilgrims had to perform religious rituals on their way to the Amarnath cave.

 They include Anantnaya (Anantnag), Mach Bhawan (Mattan), Ganeshbal (Ganeshpur), Mamleshwar (Mamal), Chandanwadi (2,811 m), Sushramnagar (Sheshnag, 3454 m), Panchtarangini (Panchtarni, 3,845 m) and Amravati.